Diocese of Joliet

 The Diocese of Joliet in Illinois (Diœcesis Joliettensis in Illinois) is a diocese of the Catholic Church in Illinois in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Chicago.
+It is a suffragan diocese of the metropolitan Archdiocese of Chicago.
 It was created in 1948, branching from the Archdiocese of Chicago.
 The mother church of the diocese is the Cathedral of St. Raymond Nonnatus in Joliet.
-The current bishop of Joliet in Illinois is Ronald Hicks.

 Territory

-The Diocese of Joliet in Illinois comprises the City of Joliet and its surrounding counties:

-DuPage, Ford, Grundy, Iroquois, Kankakee, Kendall and Will.
+The Diocese of Joliet in Illinois comprises the City of Joliet and its surrounding counties: DuPage, Ford, Grundy, Iroquois, Kankakee, Kendall and Will.

 History

 Early history

 During the seventeenth century, present day Illinois was part of the French colony of New France.
 The Diocese of Quebec, which had jurisdiction over the colony, sent numerous French missionaries to the region.
 After the British took control of New France in 1763, the Archdiocese of Quebec retained jurisdiction in the Illinois area.
 In 1776, the new United States claimed sovereignty over the area of Illinois.
 After the American Revolution ended in 1783, Pope Pius VI erected in 1784 the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
 In 1785, Bishop John Carroll sent his first missionary to Illinois.
 Pius VI created the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic in 1789.

 With the creation of the Diocese of Bardstown in Kentucky in 1810, supervision of the Illinois missions shifted there.
 In 1827, the new bishop of the Diocese of Saint Louis assumed jurisdiction in the western half of the new state of Illinois.
 In 1834, the Vatican erected the Diocese of Vincennes, which included both Indiana and eastern Illinois.
 With the creation of the Diocese of Chicago in 1843, all of Illinois was transferred there from the Dioceses of St. Louis and Vincennes.

 The construction of the Illinois and Michigan Canal in northeast Illinois during the 1830s and 1840s attracted many Irish Catholic immigrants into the Joliet area.
-The Diocese of Chicago assigned John Plunkett to minister to the workers.
-He established St. Patrick Church as the first church in the Joliet area.
+The Diocese of Chicago assigned the priest John Plunkett to minister to the workers there.
+He established St. Patrick Church in 1838, the first church in the Joliet area.The first Catholic parish in DuPage County was St. Raphael’s, founded in 1846 in Napierville.
+Today it is Saints Peter and Paul Parish.

-With the industrialization of Illinois and the emergence of Chicago as an important center of commerce, new churches and missions in the Joliet area flourished.
+With the industrialization of Illinois and the emergence of Chicago as an important center of commerce, more Catholic immigrants moved into northern Illinois.
+The Diocese of Chicago was forced to build new churches and missions in the Joliet area.
+In Kankakee, the pastor of St. Rose Parish founded the Emergency Hospital in 1897, the first one in that town.
+Today it is Ascension St. Mary of Kankakee Hospital.

 In 1920, the Sisters of Saint Francis of Mary Immaculate founded New College in Joliet.
-It is now called the University of Saint Francis.
+It is now the University of Saint Francis.St.
+Joan of Arc Parish was founded in Lisle in 1924.